Research Department, New Naratif

 What is your research experience?

-2. Writing Skills.
-New Naratif prides ourselves on producing in-depth, evidence-based insightful work that explores and explains the forces which shaped how Southeast Asians think and act – and doing so in an accessible manner.
+2. Editing Skills.
+New Naratif prides ourselves on producing accurate, accessible, and actionable publications: in-depth, evidence-based insightful work that explores and explains the forces which shaped how Southeast Asians think and act, doing so in an accessible manner, and with clear pathways as to how we can create positive change.

-Can you write clearly and concisely?
+Can you edit academic writing so that it is clear and concise?
+Can you explain complex issues to a broader public?
 Can you do so on a deadline?
-Please send us two samples of your writing.
+Please send us two samples of your editing.

 3. Teamwork.
 New Naratif has no office.
 We all work remotely.
 We’re all passionate, and deeply principled.
 We aspire to a high level of moral values.
 We’re here to model best practices as a transparent, ethical, progressive organisation.
 We’ll demand all this from you and hold you accountable.